andesyv/megatron3000/README.md

 **CLI**:

-Using the CLI you can very simply generate a solution file using something like this:
+Using the CLI you can generate a solution file using something like this:
 ```
 cmake -G "Visual Studio 16 2019" -DCMAKE_PREFIX_PATH="D:\Qt\5.15.2\msvc2019_64"
 ```